Why go?

 Ancient civilizations

-Not just the desert
+Not just a desert

 Individual program

 Iran is a multifaceted country with something for everyone.
-At the same time, there is something to do here at any time of the year: you can visit unique historical and architectural monuments, go mountaineering and mountain tourism, enjoy a beach holiday near the warm waves of the Persian Gulf.
-Any of these activities will carry the charm of an oriental fairy tale, as if you were in the pages of One Thousand and One Nights.
+There's plenty to do year-round: explore unique historical and architectural monuments, go mountaineering and hiking, or enjoy a beach holiday by the warm waves of the Persian Gulf.
+Any of these activities will evoke the charm of an Eastern fairy tale, as if you've stepped into the pages of "One Thousand and One Nights.".

 Season in Iran: all year round, except for the hot summer months (July-August).